Cornelia Fort: Pearl Harbor attack

 While working as a civilian pilot instructor at Pearl Harbor, Cornelia Fort inadvertently became one of the first witnesses to the Japanese Attack on Pearl Harbor that brought the United States into World War II.
-On December 7, 1941, Fort was in the air near Pearl Harbor teaching takeoffs and landings to a student pilot in an Interstate Cadet monoplane.
+On December 7, 1941, Fort took off in the early morning from John Rodgers Field teaching takeoffs and landings to a student pilot in an Interstate Cadet monoplane.
 Her airplane and a few other civilian aircraft were the only U.S. planes in the air near the harbor at that time.
 Fort saw a military airplane flying directly toward her and swiftly grabbed the controls from her student to pull up over the oncoming craft.
-It was then she saw the rising sun insignia on the wings.
+The aircraft passed so close that it rattled the windows of her trainer aircraft.
+It was then when she saw the rising sun insignia on the wings.
 Within moments, she saw billows of black smoke coming from Pearl Harbor and bombers flying in.
+She tried to convince herself that it was some sort of military drill, but in her own words, "Something detached itself from an airplane and came glistening down.
+My eyes followed it down, down, and even with knowledge pounding in my mind, my heart turned convulsively when the bomb exploded in the middle of the harbor."
 She quickly landed the plane at John Rodgers civilian airport near the mouth of Pearl Harbor.
 The pursuing Zero strafed her plane and the runway as she and her student ran for cover.
-The airport manager was killed and two other civilian planes did not return that morning.
+No one on the ground believed her frantic story until a mechanic came up to say that Robert Tyce, manager of the K-T Flying Service at the airport, had been shot in the head and was killed.
+Two other civilian planes did not return that morning.
+"He never did pay me for that half hour instruction", Cornelia recalled.